-Non-commercial publications Communication materials Website, social media, apps, etc. when space is limited Communication products (such as T- shirts, bags, umbrellas) non-merchandising, for special events Stationery Statutory use World Heritage site management authority World Heritage Emblem •r special events
+Non-commercial publications Communication materials Website, social media, apps, etc. when space is limited Communication products (such as T- shirts, bags, umbrellas) non-merchandising, for special events Stationery Statutory use World Heritage site management authority World Heritage Emblem or Open

-Uses and purposes Uses Authorization Graphic illustrations 2 - Agency - designated national authority (continued) Type of Logo the agency can use Use of the Logo by the agency is authorized by Agency can authorize the use of the Logo to Type of Logo the agency can authorize Logo to be used and/or authorised by the agency Road signs, highway signs Choice of the logo according to the kind of sign and its location: UNESCO/World Heritage logo in full or simplified with site's name underneath National Commission or World Heritage Centre World Heritage site management authority UNESCO/World Heritage logo in full or simplified with site's name underneath Luited Nations Cultural Organization Cultural Organization Storehengis, Avebury and Associated sites Normal Associat World Heritage Emblem Statutory use World Heritage site management authority World Heritage Emblem or O
+Uses and purposes Uses Author ization Graphic illustrations 2 - Agency - designated national authority (continued) Type of Logo the agency can use Use of the Logo by the agency is authorized by Agency can authorize the use of the Logo to Type of Logo the agency can authorize Logo to be used and/or authorised by the agency Road signs, highway signs Choice of the logo according to the kind of sign and its location: UNESCO/World Heritage logo in full or simplified with site's name underneath National Commission or World Heritage Centre World Heritage site management authority UNESCO/World Heritage logo in full or simplified with site's name underneath Luited Nations United Nations Cultural Organization Cultural Organization Strenthene List in 1991 Strenthene List in 1991 Strenthene Avecury Notice Strenthene, Ave World Heritage Emblem Statutory use World Heritage site management authority World Heritage Emblem "World Heritage since"

-Annex 1 ---------
+Annex 14 ------- ----

-Uses and purposes Uses Authorization Graphic illustrations 2 - Agency - designated national authority (continued) Type of Logo the agency can use Use of the Logo by the agency is authorized by Agency can authorize the use of the Logo to Type of Logo the agency can authorize Logo to be used and/or authorised by the agency UNESCO/World Heritage logo with text "World Heritage in [Country name]" Director-General of UNESCO United Nations Educational, Scientific and Cultural Organization World Heritage Emblem Statutory use or O
+Uses and purposes Uses Authorization Graphic illustrations 2 - Agency - designated national authority (continued) Type of Logo the agency can use Use of the Logo by the agency is authorized by Agency can authorize the use of the Logo to Type of Logo the agency can authorize Logo to be used and/or authorised by the agency Commercial use UNESCO/World Heritage logo with text "World Heritage in [Country name]" Director-General of UNESCO United Nations Educationat, Scientific and Cultural Organization World Heritage Emblem Statutory use or OF

-Uses and purposes Uses Authorization Graphic illustrations World Heritage site management authority (for site-related content) Type of Logo the WH site can use Use of the Logo by the WH site is authorized by WH Site can authorize the Logo for Type of Logo the WH Site can authorize Logo to be used and/or authorized by the WH site Non-commercial publications Communication materials Website, social media, apps, etc. Communication products (such as T- shirts, bags, umbrellas) non-merchandising, for special events Stationery UNESCO/World Heritage site-specific logo National Commission or World Heritage Centre United Nations Educational.
-Scientific Cultural Organization Possibility to replace "Inscribed on 6) Plaque, flag, banner the World Heritage List in" by "World Heritage since"
+Uses and purposes Uses Authorization Graphic illustrations World Heritage site management authority (for site-related content) Type of Logo the WH site can use Use of the Logo by the WH site is authorized by WH Site can authorize the Logo for Type of Logo the WH Site can authorize Logo to be used and/or authorized by the WH site Non-commercial publications Communication materials Website, social media, apps, etc. Communication products (such as T- shirts, bags, umbrellas) non-merchandising, for special events Stationery Plaque, flag, banner UNESCO/World Heritage site-specific logo National Commission or World Heritage Centre United Nations Educational, Scientific and Cultural Organization Possibility to replace "Inscribed on the World Heritage List in" by "World Heritage since"